 Relational behaviour at Kinma is taught to support a vibrant primary and preschool that allows all students, staff and families to be treated fairly and with dignity.
-We do so in an environment that supports cohesion and inclusion; free from intimidation, harassment, victimisation, discrimination and bullying.
+We do so in an environment that supports cohesion and inclusion; free from intimidation, harassment, victimisation and discrimination.